-I. How To Apply For A Permit -

-Applications must be filed at the Planning and Zoning Office in the Town Offices, 94 Main St., Middlebury, VT, 05753.
+I. How To Apply For A Permit -Applications must be filed at the Planning and Zoning Office in the Town Offices, 77 Main St., Middlebury, VT, 05753.

-Applicants may visit the office or the Town web site townofmiddlebury.org to view and download an application form.
+Applicants may visit the office or the Town web site townofmiddlebury.org to view and download application forms.
 Town regulations and the Town Plan are also posted on the web site.
-Applicants may call the office at (802) 388-8100 x 210 or x 208 to obtain assistance.
+Applicants may call the office at (802) 388-8100 x 210 or x 226 to obtain assistance.